Status of this Document

 - Resources referenced by the

-properties should have theprofile
+seeAlsoorserviceproperties should have theprofileproperty.

-of a service or external resource. - Other types of resource may have the
+Clients should process theprofileof a service or external resource. - Other types of resource may have the

-of other types of resource.
+Clients may process theprofileof other types of resource.

 { "profile": "https://example.org/profile/statuary" }